kohler/hotcrp/devel/apidoc/search.md

 the annotation), `search` (for `THEN` searches, the search string representing the following results), and `annoid`.

-As an example, this response might be returned for the search `10-12 THEN 5-8`.
+This response might be returned for the search `10-12 THEN 5-8`:

 ```json
 {